 It's a well-documented fact that airline travel dries out your skin.

 For some, the recycled air and lack of water can cause mild irritation.
-Others may suffer from serious acne post-flight.
+Others may suffer from severe acne post-flight.

-It’s important to spend some time on your skin when flying long haul.
+It's essential to spend some time on your skin when flying long haul.
 Here are my tips for healthy skincare on long flights.

 1. Cleanse your face before the flight